 A well-designed mattress will usually have multiple layers, often between 2-4 is the most common.
 Either can be adequate and is often put together in a way to achieve 5 of the best characteristics, some of which we touched on above (motion isolation, comfort, support, cooling, lifespan).

-Of all the materials and possible combinations which can exist, the Ghostbed mattress has 3 very carefully selected layers which have been combined to make this product worthy of review.
+Of all the materials and possible combinations that can exist, the Ghostbed mattress has three very carefully selected layers which have been combined to make this product worthy of review.
 We discuss them below:

 The all-important base layer is crucial for preventing motion transfer and for preventing the sagging that occurred in older memory foam mattress models.
-A GhostBed mattress offers a base layer with 7.5” of core foam which provides a plentiful amount of support.
+A GhostBed mattress offers a base layer with 7.5” of core foam which provides an abundant amount of support.